Non Functional Testing - With Non Functional Test Examples

 It’s important to find out what happens when the system is under stress.
 Does the right error message display?
 Does the system fail?
 How will it recover?

-Stress tests are used to analyze what happens when a system fails.
+Stress tests help testers analyze what happens when a system fails.
 This ensures that software is recoverable, stable, and reliable.

 4. Volume Tests

-Volume testing finds out what happens to system performance when a huge volume of data is added to the database.
+Volume testing serves to verify what happens to system performance when a huge volume of data is added to the database.
 This is done to identify what problems may occur with increasing volumes of data.
 It’s also known as flood testing.

-You can use volume tests to check if there’s any data loss, warning or error messages, or data storage issues.
+You can use volume tests to check if there’s any data loss, warning or error messages, or data storage issues when massive amounts of data are added to the product.

 Volume tests verify that systems respond as expected to certain volumes of data.
 This is important for ensuring performance and stability.